 The ability to integrate decentralized gateways also reduces the physical size of the Industrial PC, sometimes even to an embedded Industrial PC, since extension slots are no longer necessary.
 In the past, extension slots were also required to connect complex devices, such as fieldbus master and slave gateways, fast serial interfaces, and other communication subsystems.
 In EtherCAT, all that is needed to connect these devices is a single Ethernet port.
 The process data from the underlying subsystem is made directly available in the process image of the EtherCAT system.

-Every sensor, I/O device, or embedded controller should be able to add an EtherCAT interface.
+EtherCAT technology has been specially optimized to enable low-cost design, so adding an EtherCAT interface to a sensor, I/O device, or embedded controller should not significantly increase device costs.
 Furthermore, the EtherCAT interface also doesn’t require a more powerful CPU- the CPU requirements instead are based only on the needs of the target application.

 In addition to hardware and software requirements, development support and the availability of communication stacks are important when developing an interface.
 Evaluation kits available from multiple manufacturers, developer workshops, as well as free sample code make getting started easier.